odoran/asgn5/README.md

      the line closes

      Implementation Step:
-     I will have to save the timestamp at the time the user submits a timestamp and concatenate it to the answer string.
+     This will involve saving the timestamp of when the user submits a timestamp and concatenate it to the answer string.

 4. Research all the times the lines closes and varies by day